 - RUNX1, which causes low platelet counts

 Benzene is a common chemical used in plastic, rubber, dye, detergents, drugs and pesticides.
-It is also found in crude oil and gasoline (x).
+It’s in crude oil and gasoline. (x)

-According to research, there might be an indication that exposure to benzene can put you at a higher risk for leukemia, whether in the community or in the workplace.
-One study in particular determined a consistent association between benzene exposure and increased risk of AML and CLL specifically (x).
+According to research, there might be an indication that exposure to benzene can put you at a higher risk for leukemia, whether in the community or the workplace.
+One study, in particular, determined a consistent association between benzene exposure and increased risk of AML and CLL specifically. (x)

 According to the American Cancer Society, past radiation exposure can cause most forms of leukemia.
-For example, myelodysplastic syndrome is a bone marrow cancer that can develop into acute leukemia and has been linked to radiation exposure (x).
+For example, myelodysplastic syndrome is a bone marrow cancer that can develop into acute leukemia caused by radiation exposure. (x)

 Chronic Lymphocytic Leukemia